Table of Contents

 Reasons to Keep and Maintain a Bill of Sale

 A bill of sale may not be required for all vehicle-related transactions in New Jersey, but there are advantages to creating and maintaining one.
-A bill of sale, which is a legal certificate that proves a vehicle has been sold and ownership has been transferred, contains vital information, including the names and addresses of buyers and sellers, the vehicle sale price, and the date and location of the purchase.
+A bill of sale, which is a legal certificate that proves a vehicle or other item has been sold and ownership has been transferred, contains vital information, including the names and addresses of buyers and sellers, the vehicle sale price, and the date and location of the purchase.

 Also, the document provides a buyer with a receipt that can be shown if questions arise about the purchase.
 A bill of sale also protects a seller.
 In general, it takes a few days for a title and registration to get completed.
 If during that period the car is involved in an accident, the seller can protect himself/herself from liability by showing the bill of sale.
 Finally, this document offers proof if the buyer fails the appropriate steps to register and title the vehicle.